-- A. The State will continue to participate in OSHA's Integrated Management Information System (IMIS). - B. The State will respond to all CASPA's. - C. The State will submit all state initiated program changes within 30 days.
-State program officials will work with the OSHA Area Office staff during the development stages of state initiated changes. - D. The State will continue to "adopt by reference" OSHA standards of a final OSHA rule in the Federal Register under an "open-ended" promulgated process. - E. The State will continue to process variances according to timelines and procedures set out in Alaska statutes and administrative regulations.
+- A. AKOSH will participate in OSHA's Integrated Management Information System (IMIS) and/or the new OSHA Information System (OIS). - B. AKOSH will respond to all Complaints Against State Plan Administration (CASPA) inquiries from OSHA. - C. AKOSH will submit all state initiated program changes to OSHA within 30 days.
+State program officials will work with the OSHA Area Office staff during the development stages of state initiated changes. - D. The State will continue to adopt OSHA standards established by final OSHA rule in the Federal Register as updates to OSHA standards adopted by reference under AKOSH regulations or through formal promulgation in order to maintain standards that are "at least as effective" as OSHA standards. - E. The State will continue to process variances according to timelines and procedures set out in Alaska statutes and administrative regulations.
 All decisions on variances will be made within 120 days of receipt. - F. The status of compliance officer positions will be communicated to the Area Office on a quarterly basis through the submittal of a revised staffing chart. - G. The State will submit the 23(g) grant document reflecting fiscal aspects of the program on a schedule established by the OSHA Regional Office.
-The routine financial monitoring of this document will not be affected by this plan. - H. Laboratory services will continue to be provided to the State by OSHA's Salt Lake City Technical Center as per the attached Memorandum of Agreement. - I. OSH Review Board activity will be communicated to the Area Office routinely.
-The Review Board is an independent body appointed by the Governor.
+The routine financial monitoring of this document will not be affected by this plan. - H. AKOSH will continue to utilize OSHA's Salt Lake City Technical Center for laboratory services. - I. AKOSH formal contest activity through the OSH Review Board will be communicated to the Area Office routinely.
+The OSH Review Board is an independent body appointed by the Governor.